marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

    npm run dev
    ```

-## Step 3: Load the plugin in Obsidian
+## Step 3 — Enable the plugin in Obsidian

+To load a plugin in Obsidian, you first need to enable it.

 1. Open **Preferences** in Obsidian.
 1. In the side menu, click **Community plugins**.